 Over the past few decades, internet-connected devices have become increasingly prominent in our lives.
 According to Pew Research Center, 95 percent of Americans now own a cellphone, myself included.
-Further, many features of our homes can be connected to the internet and controlled by our smartphones,
+Further, many features of our homes can be connected to the internet and controlled by our smart

 Indiana leaders work hard to improve our state, and I’m proud to see our policies and laws continue to pay off.
-Since last year, Indiana has been ranked in the top 10 states for doing business by Chief Executive Magazine, Area Development Magazine, Site Selection Magazine and Forbes, which also
+Since last year, Indiana has been ranked in the top 10 states for doing business by Chief Executive Magazine, Area Development Magazine, Site Selection Magazine and Forbes, which al

 Each year, Hoosier parents entrust their children’s education to our teachers.
 Given that teachers have the tremendous responsibility of helping shape our children’s futures, it is imperative that we have great teachers and continue to support them.

 Indiana’s tech sector is growing at a rapid rate, making it even more crucial for Hoosiers to have access to reliable high-speed internet.
-In recent years, the General Assembly passed legislation to pave the way for telecommunications investment across the state, and now, we are receiving national
+In recent years, the General Assembly passed legislation to pave the way for telecommunications investment across the state, and now, we are receiving

 Indiana is known as the “Crossroads of America,” and we do our best to make sure our transportation infrastructure lives up to the name.

 Quality roadways help attract new businesses, grow our economy and keep our citizens safe as they travel through our communities and state.
 In 2016, the Indiana